nori-dot-eco/carbon-removal-whitepapers/cdr-blended-tonne.md

 ## Conclusion

 By combining less-durable fast-cycle carbon removal that is available now with the promise of highly-durable slow-cycle carbon removal in the future, this new product will offer both immediate and lasting impact.
 The blended tonne would contribute to the funding of future, more durable carbon removal solutions and slow-acting carbon techniques (like enhanced rock weathering) while allowing a credible process by which ecosystem restoration and temporary carbon storage can support proper carbon accounting and removal.
-Furthermore, this new type of carbon removal asset makes it both possible and easy to address this year’s emissions and, assuming proper accounting, support robust claims of ‘carbon neutrality’ or ‘net zero’.
+Furthermore, this new type of carbon removal asset makes it both possible and easy to address this year’s emissions and, assuming proper accounting, support robust claims of ‘carbon neutrality’ or ‘net-zero’.

 ## Authors